-Make sure that your goal is well-defined, rather than vague.
-Instead of setting a goal to be closer as a family, define what that means to you.
-More planned activities together?
-More dinner conversations?
-Think of creating a small enough goal that you could cross off a list.
+Make sure that their goal is well-defined, rather than vague.
+If a child’s goal is to be a good friend, help them think about small goals they could set to help them achieve that.
+Helping a friend with a problem?
+Spending time with them during lunch?
+Think of creating a small enough goal that they could cross off a list.
 If it is not an action item, the goal may still be too big or vague and can be broken down further.
-Asking yourself some of the following questions will help you define your goal:

 - What do I want to accomplish?